 - Server-side Languages: PHP, Ruby, Python, Java, and .Net

 - Databases: MySQL

-Advantages of the role-based testing environment to recruiters
+Advantages of the project-based Testing environment to recruiters

 - Automatic scoring and faster candidate evaluation

-Role-based testing environment can run any stack that is supported on Ubuntu.
-This allows the question setter to upload a project directory and present candidates with a project initialized in the online editor.
-Currently, our system supports Role-based questions for front-end, back-end and full-stack roles
+The 'HackerRank Projects' testing environment can run any stack that is supported on Ubuntu.
+This allows the question setter to upload a project directory and present candidates with a project initialized in the online IDE.
+Currently, our system supports project-based questions for front-end, back-end, and full-stack roles.

 - Evaluates multiple candidates in parallel

 The evaluation of front-end, back-end, and full-stack questions is done by using J-unit test cases or custom scoring method.
 Both of these methods evaluate the candidates automatically.
 This allows simultaneous evaluation of multiple candidates.
 Hence, evaluation is both cost-effective and time-efficient.

 Advantages of the 'HackerRank Projects' Testing Environment to Candidates